iip-ecosphere/platform/platform/reusableIntelligentServices/kiServices.rapidminer.rtsa/README.md

 RTSA usually ships in one ZIP for the agent (to be named RTSA-version.ZIP) and one or multiple deployments (one per service, named according to the service).
 The RTSA ZIP may contain the RTSA folders directly in the top-level directory or in one singular directory located in the top-level directory.
 If a special packaging is applied, i.e., RTSA and deployment are shipped together, e.g., for experimental purposes, use an empty RTSA ZIP and an all-encompassing deployment.ZIP including the RTSA.

-For test packaging in the platform/application instantiation, the build process of this package creates two fake ZIP files in `target/fake`, one for RTSA and one for a deployment.
-The fake RTSA contains the respective class from testing, the deployment ZIP is intentionally more or less empty.
-For testing data flows, the Fake RTSA can be configured to react on incoming data.
-The deployment ZIP shall therefore contain a YAML file called `spec.yml` according to the following format:

-    path: <String>
-    mappings:
-      <String>: <String>

-The `path` indicates the desired REST path/endpoint attached to the base path services.
-The mappings relate a field name in the input data to a function specification.
-As function specification, we currently offer
-- PASS: just pass the value on
-- SKIP: do not emit the value to output, filter
-- RANDOM_BOOLEAN: the value of the field shall be a random boolean
-- RANDOM_PROBABILITY: the value of the field shall be a random double in [0;1].
-- RANDOM_SELECT(args): the value shall be a random selection from args, whereby args are separated by commas.
-Strings may be given in usual quotes.
-Fields not given in the data but specified in `spec.yml` will be added to the output.

-Building and testing in an IDE requires execution of Maven as neither classpath file nor jar folder for fake RTSA may exist.
-Manual building may require `mvn package -DskipTests -Djacoco.skip=true`.
+Testing of this component relies on the [fake version of RTSA](https://github.com/iip-ecosphere/platform/tree/main/platform/reusableIntelligentServices/kiServices.rapidminer.rtsaFake/README.md).

 If you are **not running the tests with Java 8**, specify `-Diip.test.java8=<path to java binary for JDK 8>`.